Harmeet Dhillon

-Harmeet Kaur Dhillon (born 1969) is an American lawyer and Republican Party official serving as the U.S. assistant attorney general for the Civil Rights Division since 2025.
-She is the former vice chair of the California Republican Party and the former National Committeewoman of the Republican National Committee for California.
+Harmeet Kaur Dhillon (born 1969) is an American lawyer who has served as the U.S. assistant attorney general for the Civil Rights Division since 2025.
+A member of the Republican Party, she is the former vice chair of the California Republican Party and a former Republican National Committeewoman for California.

 She is the founder of a law practice called Dhillon Law Group Inc. In 2018, she helped launch the 501(c)(3) conservative nonprofit Center for American Liberty, which does legal work related to civil liberties.
-She is a regular guest on Fox News.

 During the COVID-19 pandemic in the United States, Dhillon filed numerous unsuccessful lawsuits to halt the implementation of stay-at-home-orders and other restrictions.
-She criticized face masks requirements, called for the re-opening of the economy, and opposed mail in voting.
-In 2023 Republican National Committee chairmanship election, Dhillon unsuccessfully challenged incumbent Ronna McDaniel.
+She criticized face masks requirements, called for the re-opening of the economy, and opposed mail-in voting.

+In the 2023 Republican National Committee chairmanship election, Dhillon unsuccessfully challenged incumbent Ronna McDaniel.
 In December 2024, then president-elect Donald Trump nominated Dhillon to serve as the assistant attorney general for civil rights.

-Early life
+Early life and education

-Dhillon was born in Chandigarh, India, to a Punjabi Sikh family in 1968.
+Dhillon was born in Chandigarh, India, to a Punjabi Sikh family in 1968 or 1969.
 Her family first moved to London before eventually settling in the United States, so her father Tejpal Singh Dhillon could pursue training and a career as an orthopedic surgeon.
-Dhillon attended elementary school in The Bronx, New York, before moving with her family to Smithfield, North Carolina, when her father became part of a medical practice there.
+Dhillon attended elementary school in the Bronx, New York, before moving with her family to Smithfield, North Carolina, when her father became part of a medical practice there.

-Education

-Dhillon attended the North Carolina School of Science and Mathematics, graduating at age 16.
-She then enrolled at Dartmouth College and graduated in 1989 with a Bachelor of Arts in classics.
-As an undergraduate at Dartmouth, she became a writer and eventually the editor-in-chief of The Dartmouth Review.
-During her tenure at The Review, a satirical column criticizing the school's President and the policies of his administration generated controversy.
+Dhillon graduated from the North Carolina School of Science and Mathematics at age 16.
+She then graduated from Dartmouth College in 1989 with a Bachelor of Arts in classics.
+As an undergraduate at Dartmouth, she became the editor-in-chief of The Dartmouth Review.
+During her tenure at The Review, a satirical column criticizing the school's president and the policies of his administration generated controversy.
 In the column, Dartmouth College president James O. Freedman, who was Jewish, was likened to Adolf Hitler due to the alleged discriminatory policies of his administration against conservatives.
 These policies were referred to by the column as a "holocaust" and the "Final Solution to the Conservative Problem".
 The column also characterized conservatives at Dartmouth as being "deported in cattle cars in the night".

 Dhillon claimed that the column sought to draw parallels between fascism and what she terms "liberal fascism".
 She stated that there was no intention to minimize the horrors of the Holocaust and that the column sought to demonstrate the alleged mistreatment that conservative students faced under Freedman's administration.
-After graduating from Dartmouth, she attended the University of Virginia School of Law, where she was an editor of the Virginia Law Review and earned her Juris Doctor (J.D.) in 1993.
+After graduating from Dartmouth, she attended the University of Virginia School of Law, where she became an editor of the Virginia Law Review and earned her Juris Doctor (JD) in 1993.